Disposable Bag Fee

 A ban on just plastic bags or all disposable bags were options considered by City Council.
 The Disposable Bag Fee is a first step towards the goal of eventually moving away from disposable bag use in Boulder.
 The effectiveness of the fee will be monitored and other options may be evaluated in the future.
 Current state law prevents the adoption of bans on plastic materials by municipalities.
 The applicable law reads:

 C.R.S. § 25-17-104 Local Government Preemption

 No unit of local government shall require or prohibit the use or sale of specific types of plastic materials or products or restrict or mandate containers, packaging, or labeling for any consumer products.

-The fee will not apply to anyone who participates in a federal or state food assistance program.
-In addition, a portion of the revenue collected from the fee will be used to purchase reusable bags that will be distributed in advance of July 1 st to the community, including low-income populations.
-City of Boulder staff is working with non-profits and government agencies such as EFFA, Boulder Housing Partners, Boulder County agencies, Workforce Boulder County and more to distribute bags.
+The fee does not apply to anyone who participates in a federal or state food assistance program.
+In addition, a portion of the revenue collected from the fee will be used to purchase reusable bags that are distributed to the community, including low income populations.
+City of Boulder staff works with non-profits and government agencies such as EFFA, Boulder Housing Partners, Boulder County agencies, Workforce Boulder County and more to distribute bags.

 You can avoid paying the 10 cent bag fee by using your own bag that you bring with you to the store.
 Some stores also offer reusable bag credits, so you could save even more than 10 cents per bag.
 You can also choose not to bag your purchase.

 Boulder’s zero waste efforts are funded by a 1994 voter-approved ballot initiative that charges a tax on residential and commercial waste and generates approximately $1.8 million per year.